Private Network Overview

 Dedicated Servers (Shared racks)

-Private Network connects two or more servers and/or other Leaseweb services (See Product availability)
+Private Network connects two or more servers and/or other Leaseweb services (See Product availability).

 Private Network is available for dedicated servers in shared racks in all data centers.